Maigret and the Dead Lover

-Maigret and the Dead Lover (Maigret et le mort amoureux, originally titled Maigret et le crime de la rue de Bellechasse) is an upcoming French crime drama film written and directed by Pascal Bonitzer, and starring Denis Podalydès in the eponymous role.
+Maigret and the Dead Lover (Maigret et le mort amoureux, originally titled Maigret et le crime de la rue de Bellechasse) is a 2026 French crime drama film written and directed by Pascal Bonitzer, and starring Denis Podalydès in the eponymous role.
 It is based on the 1960 novel Maigret et les Vieillards ("Maigret and the Old People") by Georges Simenon.

+Plot

+A former French ambassador, who has been carrying out a five decade affair with a recently widowed princess, is found murdered at the Quai d'Orsay, and the only evidence found are a series of suggestive letters between the two.
+Policeman Jules Maigret is tasked with discreetly investigating the matter.